mfscripts/Lyrics-Site-Script-Free/README.md

 <h2>About Lyrics Site Script Free</h2>
 This lyrics site script contains over 390,000 lyrics as well as 16,500 album artwork images.
 It allows you to create a music lyrics repository packed full of content.

 This is a community based release that is supplied without support or liability.
-You are free to use the fonts site script as you wish.
+You are free to use the lyrics site script as you wish.
 The only restriction to this PHP script is that this README file must not be edited or deleted.

 <h2>Features:</h2>
 - Written in php/mysql with access to 100% of the source code.